 We provide a platform for diverse, challenging research aimed at making a mark in the scholarly community and the wider world.
-We offer a range of facilities, including:
+We offer a range of facilities and support, including:

 CAMRI staff members are some of the leading scholars in their fields, with national and international expertise in their subject areas and with considerable experience in supervising doctoral researchers.
 As such, they are well placed to provide the necessary academic support to CAMRI doctoral researchers.

-Doctoral researchers are also involved in a host of other activities such as reading groups, exhibitions etc and the production of Westminster Papers in Communication and Culture (WPCC), an interdisciplinary, peer reviewed Media and Cultural Studies journal published by the University of Westminster Press.
+Doctoral researchers are also involved in a host of other activities such as reading groups and the production of Westminster Papers in Communication and Culture (WPCC), an interdisciplinary, peer reviewed journal published by the University of Westminster Press.